top of page

 Kyiv’s side also suffered untold losses including Chosen Company fighter Dubliner Graham Dale, 45, who was slain on the outskirts of the area in December.

-But commander O’Leary said Dale didn’t “die for nothing” because the huge death toll of Russian fighters means Moscow’s army is depleted in the east and can’t advance for months.
+But commander O’Leary said Dale didn’t “die for nothing” because the huge death toll of Russian fighters means Moscow’s army is depleted in the east for now.

 Photo: Dubliner Graham Dale, 45, was slain on the outskirts of Avdiivka in December